Skip to content

 Background

-The Voorhees Mall encampment at Rutgers-New Brunswick is one of the more successful negotiated resolutions of the spring 2024 Gaza encampment wave, and one of only two at major public R1 institutions (alongside the University of Minnesota's similar agreement).
+The Voorhees Mall encampment at Rutgers-New Brunswick was one of several negotiated resolutions of the spring 2024 Gaza encampment wave, alongside the University of Minnesota's similar agreement.
 The encampment was erected on the morning of Monday April 29, 2024 by hundreds of students primarily organized through Endowment Justice Collective and Rutgers Students for Justice in Palestine.
 Over four days the protesters issued a list of ten demands centered on divestment from Israel-tied companies, severance of academic ties with Israeli universities, expanded Arab and Muslim studies, and scholarships for Palestinian students.
 Rutgers President Jonathan Holloway and Chancellor Francine Conway communicated to the protesters that the encampment had to end by 4:00 PM EDT on May 2, but opened formal negotiations rather than calling police.
 The negotiations succeeded: Rutgers agreed to eight of the ten demands, including establishing a Center for Arab and Muslim Studies, expanding Arabic-language instruction, providing scholarships for Palestinian students, and reviewing investment policy.
-The university declined two demands — full divestment from Israel-tied companies and severing institutional ties with Tel Aviv University.
-Protesters began voluntarily dismantling tents shortly before 4:00 PM EDT and by 7:00 PM the Mall was clear.
+The university declined two demands, full divestment from Israel-tied companies and severing institutional ties with Tel Aviv University.
+Protesters began voluntarily dismantling tents shortly before 4:00 PM EDT and by 7:00 PM EDT the Mall was clear.
 Rutgers Police pushed a single RU-Alert just before 6:00 PM EDT during the cleanup operation.
 The 28 morning exams scheduled on the College Avenue Campus that day were postponed due to the demonstration.
 The agreement was politically controversial, with New Jersey Governor Phil Murphy and several legislators criticizing the negotiated approach, but the agreement stood through 2024 and 2025.
 The case is significant for this archive because it documents one of the few major public-university negotiated resolutions of the spring 2024 wave and a deliberate underuse of RU-Alert in favor of statement-based communication.

 Analysis